na-na-hi/renget/archive/SchizoList.md

 ->*Tell me more about **you**.*<-
 	I'm really no one important.
 I'm in no secret discord cabals, run no gayops, and appear in no KYM or ED articles (as far as I know).
 I'm interested in internet, and particularly chan, culture, and that's about all there is to it.
 I have no social media and am profoundly paranoid.

-->*Hey faggotron, you fucked up an entry, you stupid idiot, you fucking buffoon.*<-
+->*Hey faggotron, you fucked up an entry, you stupid idiot, you fucking buffoon.
+That's not even a dude, it's a fucking meme.*<-
 	Reach out and I'll fix it.
 You can help me along by posting screencaps or key terms/image hashes/names/tripcodes to search for in the archives.
 This is also true for if you want to add to the list.

 ->*Is there any rhyme or reason to how an entry is described, or are you just winging this shit?*<-